L0rdS474n/council-of-bots-rs/README.md

 5. **Do not delete the rules**
    - `RULES.md` must remain in the repo and should be updated if rules change.

+6. **No harm, even for fun**
+   - Do not design or propose behaviours that harm humans, other AIs, or property.
+   - Keep changes constructive and reversible.

 ---

 ## Getting started (for humans)